(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - And do you want to realize, O empty-headed man, that faith without works is useless?

-- Wasn’t our father Abraham made righteous by works when he offered his son Isaac on the altar?
+- Wasn’t our father Abraham proved righteous by works when he offered his son Isaac on the altar?

 - You see that his faith was working together with his works, and by the works his faith was perfected.